alexxe1/Simple-Translation-System/README.md

 # Simple Translation System
 A simple asset for implementing translation, based on .csv files, for your [Unity](https://unity.com/) game.

+## How does it work?
+- **Simple Translation System** works using `.csv (Comma Separated Values)` files. `.csv` is a pretty convenient file type that separates spreadsheet values using `;`.
+The idea of this asset is pretty straightforward, you first get the raw data, then convert it to a string array and, finally, retrieve it using a unique ID.

 ## How to use
 0. Create your `.csv` file using [Google Sheets](https://docs.google.com/spreadsheets/u/0/), [Microsoft Excel](https://www.microsoft.com/es-ar/microsoft-365/excel) or any other spreadsheet software.
 Make sure to format it using this convention: